kubos/kubos/docs/command-and-control.md

 ## System Design {#system-design}

-The command line client is exposed in the KubOS Linux shell as the <Command name... like `kubos-cnc` or something similar> command.
+The command line client is exposed in the KubOS Linux shell as the `kubos-cnc` command.

 Commands entered into this client will be encoded into a CBOR [Concise Binary Object Representation](http://cbor.io/) message format and packed into a CSP packet and sent to the command service.